Michael-Brodsky/PG/src/utilities/readme.md

 ### PIDController.h
 The PIDController class is a control loop mechanism used in industrial automation applications to control devices according to a proportional-integral-derivative (PID) algorithm.

-### Unique.h
+### PWMOutput.h
-Unique is a base class that provides a unique identifier (number) to derived types which clients can use to identify multiple instances of the same object type.
+The Pwm class provides a simple interface for managing pulse-width modulated (PWM) outputs and generating waveforms.

 ### SerialProtocols.h
 The SerialProtocols class manipulates and stores/retrieves communications settings in EEPROM.
 It allows programs to enable real-time editing, storage and retrieval of communications settings with single lines of code.

+### Unique.h
+Unique is a base class that provides a unique identifier (number) to derived types which clients can use to identify multiple instances of the same object type.